karen-vp/ch26-revision-codigo/README.md

 # ch26-api-fetch

-This project consumes an API of a users data list and it shows it in paragraphs, and it
+This project is a refactorization of a project that consumes an API of a users data list and it shows it in paragraphs.

 ## Technologies